Matt-Wilshaw/roots-and-shoots/README.md

 # Wireframes

 Wireframes are visual blueprints used in the early stages of web design to outline the basic structure and layout of a website or web application.
-They are simple, often black-and-white representations that focus on structure, functionality, and user experience, not on color, typography, or detailed visuals.
+They are simple, often black-and-white representations that focus on structure, functionality, and user experience, not on colour, typography, or detailed visuals.

 ## Phone